Prateek2384/Regularisation/README.md

 ## 📁 Files

-- `regularization_demo.ipynb` – Jupyter notebook that:
+- `regularization.ipynb` – Jupyter notebook that:
   - Builds a simple neural network on a synthetic dataset
   - Applies L2 regularization using `kernel_regularizer`
   - Visualizes model performance with and without regularization